Arcane Magic

 Evocation

 Evocation spells evoke the inherent properties of noun runes.
-Verb runes cannot be used with an evocation primary rune, but many unique damaging effects can be achieved by evoking noun runes.
+Verb runes cannot be used with an evocation primary rune, but many unique effects can be achieved by evoking noun runes.

 Illusion